 Student use of technology is a privilege that supports teaching, learning, and research.
 Map Academy prides itself on being at the forefront of increasing students' access to technology in their education.
 Accordingly, students at Map Academy are provided with a laptop computer and access to its network; providing them with access to an entire world of knowledge and education.
 The Map Academy-issued laptop, as well as any other device issued by Map Academy, and the Map Academy network (including email) are the property of Map Academy, and students do not have an expectation of privacy as to their use of the laptop and network, including but not limited to, any information accessed, stored, or transmitted on, with, or during use of the laptop or network.
-The Acceptable Use of Technology policy applies to use of Map Academy network.
-All users are required to read and understand the Map Academy Acceptable Use of Technology policy.
+The Acceptable Use of Technology policy applies to use of Map Academy-owned technology and privately-owned technology that is connected to the Map Academy network.
+All users are required to read and understand the Map Academy Acceptable Use of Technology policy on page 64 .
 Violations of the Acceptable Use of Technology policy and/or the provisions of this handbook, may result in corrective and remedial action, including but not limited to, revocation of any issued device and/or access to the school network, and/or discipline.